 Karma,74 Ein Kerem, 02 643 6643

-In general, I am a huge fan of the restaurants in the Machneyuda Group, but Talbiye is my least favorite.
-The food is good but the service is often unfriendly which has ruined the experience for me.
-It is, however, a nice option for a Friday night romantic dinner, as well as lunch or dinner with friends, but manage your expectations on the service.
+Formally a member of the Machneyuda Group, Talbiye is not one of my favorite places as the the service is often incredibly unfriendly which has ruined several experiences for me.
+However Friday night options are limited, and is a nice setting for a more intimate dinner, or Saturday lunch with friends, but manage your expectations on the service.

 Talbiye, 5 Chopin Street, 02 581 1927

 If you are looking for a restaurant on a Friday night but want kosher food, then Rooftop Restaurant, Mamilla Hotel is open, with a special cold Shabbat menu.
 It is still the ultimate “Jerusalem” setting with a an incredible view over the Old City but the menu is very limited, click here for the Rooftop Shabbat menu.